Lande21/RolandeU.github.io/README.md

 Day 10 of 365. **Brave and thouthful!**
 - DAY: Fridayday, Went to food pantry, Blessed to see another grocery milestone four finished !!!
-- I had the interview, i hope i get selected for next round, i had a good hair day and me and M went to the center andtalked with fam, it actually went well...and i feel better rimwe ry'umunani gotta lock in in nsbe, hopefully
+- I had the interview, i hope i get selected for next round, i had a good hair day and me and M went to the center andtalked with fam, it actually went well...and i redid my twists rimwe ry'umunani gotta lock in in nsbe, hopefully